mvolkmann/blog/src/tailwind.md

 For details on configuring various build tools to support Tailwind
 {% aTargetBlank "https://tailwindcss.com/docs/installation",
 "Tailwind installation" %}

-TODO: How can you use Tailwind in a Svelte app?

 ## PostCSS Build Process